Stability of Aggregation Graph Neural Networks

 \begin{theorem} Let $\Phi \left(\bbS, \{ \ccalH_i \}_{i=1}^{L}, \{ \sigma_i \}_{i=1}^{L}\right) \{ \cdot \}$ be the mapping operator associated to an Agg-GNN and let $\Phi \left(\tilde{\bbS}, \{ \ccalH_i \}_{i=1}^{L}, \{ \sigma_i \}_{i=1}^{L}\right) \{ \cdot \}$ be its perturbed version according to the perturbation model in Definition~\ref{def:perturbmodelgnn}.
 Let $f_i (\lambda)$ and $p_m (\lambda)$ be given by~\eqref{eq_fi_basic} and~\eqref{eq_pm_function}, respectively.
 If $f_i (\lambda)\in\ccalH_1 \subset \ccalA_{L_0}\cap\ccalA_{L1}$ and $p_m (\lambda)\in\ccalA_{L_0}\cap\ccalA_{L1}$ for $m=0,\ldots, a$, then

 where

 $B_{\ell}$ is an upper bound in the magnitude of the filters used in the $\ell$th layer of the CNN stage. \end{theorem} \begin{proof}See Section~\ref{prooftheorem:stabilityAlgNN0}\end{proof}

 Theorem~\ref{theorem:stabilityAlgNN0gnn} highlights several properties of Agg-GNNs.
 First, Agg-GNNs can be stable to deformations of the underlying graph.
 Second, the stability of the whole architecture is determined by the first layer of the CNN stage, where the filters are restricted to be Lipschitz and integral Lipschitz.
-Third, the power of representation of $\Phi \left(\bbS, \{ \ccalH_i \}_{i=1}^{L}, \{ \sigma_i \}_{i=1}^{L}\right) \{ \cdot \}$ is enriched by the pointwise nonlinearities $\sigma_i$ \textit{and the filters} $\{ \ccalH_i \}_{i=2}^{L}$ whose only restriction is to define bounded operators.
+Third, the power of representation of $\Phi \left(\bbS, \{ \ccalH_i \}_{i=1}^{L}, \{ \sigma_i \}_{i=1}^{L}\right) \{ \cdot \}$ is enriched by the pointwise nonlinearities $\sigma_i$ \textit{and the filters} $\{ \ccalH_i \}_{i=2}^{L}$ whose only restriction is to define bounded operators. \black{This is, the filters starting from the second layer of the CNN stage can have a totally arbitrary behavior in the frequency domain, which will help compensate the loss of discriminability of the filters in the first layer due to the Lipschitz and integral Lipschitz conditions required for stability}.
 This last aspect remarks a fundamental difference between the stability theorems for Agg-GNNs and selection GNNs.
-We recall that the stability theorems for selection GNNs state that the selectivity of the mapping operators is enriched only by the pointwise nonlinearities and filters in all the layers of the selection GNN have restrictions imposed on~\cite{fern2019stability}.
+The stability theorems for selection GNNs state that the selectivity of the mapping operators is enriched only by the pointwise nonlinearities and filters in all the layers of the selection GNN which are restricted to be Lipschitz and integral Lipschtiz~\cite{fern2019stability}.